plantanapp/documentation/action-form/how-to.md

 First you have to add a Multiple choice field in the form where you determine the Items the user will select from, then simply add a text box field where you can add the [YourCheckboxFieldId] in the Show Binding box.

-### <a name="12"></a> ... display images depending of the selected value from DropDown/RadioBoxes field
+### <a name="12"></a> ... display assets depending of the selected value from DropDown/RadioBoxes field

-Add a Multiple Choice with DropDown and in Item add your list so than add for each item from list the path to the image that corresponds (e.g. Item1|/Portals/0/images1.jpg)
+Add a Multiple Choice with DropDown and in Item add your list so than add for each item from list the path to the image that corresponds (e.g. Item1|/Portals/0/assets1.jpg)
 Add a Static Text and in Bind Expressions at Value add this expression:

 ```html